-It is important to choose a TEFL course that is accredited by an external institution, for example, a university or an awarding organization recognised by the British Government.
-This sets these certificate courses apart from all others and makes the TEFL Certificates internationally recognised.
+It is important to choose a TEFL course that is fully-accredited by an external institution.
+For example, by a university or awarding organisation recognised by the British Government.
+This is what sets our TEFL courses apart from all others and makes our TEFL Certificates internationally recognised.

-The courses we offer are internationally recognised and accredited by external institutions – Fort Hays State University and TQUK ( Training Qualifications UK ) – There are a number of internationally validated courses available including those accredited by IATQuO, The College of Teachers, SIT, Cambridge (CELTA), or Trinity.
-They are all 4 weeks long and very similar in terms of content.
+There are a number of internationally-validated courses available including those accredited by IATQuO, The College of Teachers, SIT, Cambridge (CELTA), or Trinity.
+All of these TEFL courses run over four weeks and are very similar in terms of content.

 Otherwise, the difference is mainly in price, corresponding to how expensive the accreditation is.

-Cambridge (CELTA) and Trinity are the most expensive, TQUK and Fort Hays State University, IATQuO and and other similar validating bodies, slightly less so.
+Cambridge (CELTA) and Trinity are the most expensive, TQUK and Fort Hays State University, IATQuO and other similar validating bodies, slightly less so.
 In terms of getting a job after the course, employers usually require teachers to have an internationally recognised certificate.

-Confusingly, the English language teaching world has an array of abbreviations and acronyms, many of which mean the same thing, and most of which have no official significance.
+Confusingly, the English language teaching world has a wide array of abbreviations and acronyms, many of which mean the same thing, and most of which have no official significance.

 EFL stands for English as a Foreign Language and involves the acquisition of English by non-native speakers.